YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 The function wraps `ydb_timer_cancel()`_ to cancel a timer previously established using :code:`TimerStart()`. :code:`timerid` is the id of the timer.
-The function returns no return code.
+The function returns nothing.

 ---------------
 Go TimerStart()